Azure Subnet Peering

 Trying with overlapping CIDRs

-I thought I would check to see if I could use overlapping CIDRs.
-I was successful in using the first lab template, establishing peering for subnet1 to subnet1 and then adding a secondary CIDR on both VNets for 192.168.0.0/24.
+I thought I'd check to see if I could use overlapping CIDRs.
+I was successful in using the first lab template, establishing peering for subnet1 to subnet1, and then adding a secondary CIDR on both VNets for 192.168.0.0/24.
 I was able to see the local one and not the remote one.
-This would be good for expanding out VNets with non routable address space if you needed to scale out lots of infrastrcuture that didn't need to be directly reachable from your corporate network - for those that operate at scale it's a good way of preserving the finite address space in RFC1918 addressing.
+This would be good for expanding out VNets with non-routable address space if you needed to scale out lots of infrastructure that didn't need to be directly reachable from your corporate network - for those that operate at scale, it's a good way of preserving the finite address space in RFC1918 addressing.

 I built out a second lab for download with two VNets that have overlapping address space and the same three subnets.
-I thought I would try peering subnet1 in VNet1 to subnet2 in VNet2.
+I thought I'd try peering subnet1 in VNet1 to subnet2 in VNet2.

 az network vnet peering create -n "vnet1-to-vnet2" -g vnet-demo-rg -o none\